-Melting Your Gold To Make New Jewellery - Part 1: Gold Colour and Purity - Pamela Lauz Jewellery
+Redesigning Your Jewelry By Melting Your Gold - Part 1: Gold Colour and Karat - Pamela Lauz Jewellery

-Melting Your Gold To Make New Jewellery - Part 1: Gold Colour and Purity
+Redesigning Your Jewelry By Melting Your Gold - Part 1: Gold Colour and Karat

-Clients often ask me if we can melt their gold to make their new jewellery.
+Clients often ask me if we can melt their gold to re-design their old jewellery.
 I wish there was a simple answer but there are several factors to consider as we determine if this is the best path for your restyled jewellery.

 Our priority is to create jewellery of the highest quality and this begins with the quality of our materials, including gold.
 When we assess our clients’ gold for melting, the original gold must meet these 3 requirements: